Countertop garden systems promise to make it easy to grow fresh herbs. Do they deliver?

 The final two models, by Miracle-Gro and Click and Grow, came with six and nine preloaded seed capsules, respectively.
 Setting up the Miracle-Gro and pairing with its app was a multistep process that required juggling parts and adding water to the proper level in the dark, black tank.
 We also had to decide on our preferred light cycle without much guidance.
 Once all that was arranged, it was a matter of pushing little pods into the slots according to the plant heights marked on the pods (short, medium, and tall, with tall in the rear) and covering them with plastic domes, which you remove once plants grow.
 A display on the front of the unit tells the time and the number of days since the plants were started and gives reminders to add water and nutrients on a schedule; the app also sends reminders to your phone.
 You must raise the light deck as the plants grow, starting it quite low over the plant pods.

 That brought us to the easiest garden to set up, by Click and Grow.
 The Smart Garden 9 truly lived up to its name.
-The soil pods for basil, mini tomatoes, and green lettuce each came with seeds already planted, nutrients built in (no fussy bottles, as in the Miracle-Gro and Edn systems), and QR codes on the top of the container that the app reads to automatically set the appropriate light cycle for your plants.
+The soil pods for basil, mini tomatoes, and green lettuce each came with seeds already planted, nutrients built in (no fussy bottles, as in the Miracle-Gro and Edn systems), and QR codes on the top of the container that the app reads to log the plants you've purchased and provide care tips, including when to harvest and replant.
 You pop the pods into the slots in the garden, cover them with plastic domes until the seedlings sprout, and pour water into the enclosed tank until a bobber rises to the surface of the tank indicating that it's full, and you're done.
+The light cycles automatically.
 The tall archway of grow lights over the garden is not movable, but it doesn't need to be adjusted as plants grow.
 Seedlings appeared quickly and grew to full size in weeks, and the process was mostly hands-off.
 The system didn't require as much watering as other gardens in the lineup, possibly because the water tank was fully enclosed.
 The warm glow of the lights was pleasant, and the garden, although tall, sat flush against the wall on our countertop.

 Some Gardens Thrived Without Sunlight